SukharevaSofia/godoku/README.md

 As of now, Godoku can do the following:

-- Generate a valid game field
+- Generate a valid game field of a choosen difficulty
-- Hide cells on the said field, so you can enjoy solving the puzzle
+- Fields are playable
+- Saving generated fields and your progress
+- Showing all the saved fields

 ## What will it do in the future?

-The current roadmap contents of 3 steps:
+The current roadmap contents of the following steps:

-1. Storing previously generated field in SQLite3
+1. Loading a saved field to play on it
 2. Perfomance and code improvments for better field generation
-3. Actually playable version of the game with the ability to save your progress